 Accessing Top Kokatahi from the Styx end of the Zit/ Lathrop circuit takes around three days.
 The tracked sections in the Crawford and upper Kokatahi are fully maintained and usually in pretty good condition.
 The track from Crawford Junction Hut follows the TR of the Kokatahi until just past the first side-creek, where a cableway provides access to the TL.
 The track follows the TL for around four kilometres to a swingbridge where crosses to the TR.
 There are two more fords within a short distance, back to the TL, then back again to the TR.
 From here to the Hut travel is rough, however the tracked bits are good going.
 Allow 4-5 hours to get to Top Kokatahi Hut from Crawford Junction currently.
 Don’t attempt this route if the River is up.

 Access to Top Kokatahi from the lower Kokatahi valley is a more challenging affair.
 Permolat volunteers re-opened the track from Boo Boo Hut to the Twins 3-wire in 2005, and some of the bluff detours on the TR from the swingbridge to the Junction were cut and marked in 2017.
 Unfortunately, the 3-wire was badly damaged by a slip, removed by DOC in July 2021, and won't be replaced.
-Back in the old days there was an NZFS track all the way up the TL of the valley, but this had pretty much vanished back into the bush by the 1980's.
-I went and had a look up there in September and cruise-taped a route as close as possible to the old trackline, even managing to find a few bits of permolat here and there.
-It is much rougher going than the TR with few opportunities for boulder travel.
-We hope to recut this old route sometime in the coming year, but until then I'd leave it out of the leisurely tramping category.
+A long abandoned NZFS route up the TL of the valley from Meharry Creek was re-established by Permolat volunteers in October 2021.
+It is rough and unformed, crosses some actively unstable terrain, but the bush sections are cut and well marked.
+Fords of the Kokatahi and Crawford are required which makes it a dry-weather route only.
+NZ Topo maps still has the 3-wire marked and the track going from there up the TR.